 In 2017, Annika signed a book deal with Sourcebooks for a romcom series entitled, The Chai Masala Club, about a group of friends with South Asian backgrounds and their culturally-conflicted love stories.

 The first book, Love, Chai, and Other Four-Letter Words, was released on September 21, 2021.
 It follows Kiran, an Indian-American with family drama, who falls in love with Nash (who has reasons of his own for avoiding romance).
 Their sparkling, romantic, and funny story is set against the backdrop of bucket lists and the New York City skyline.
+Love, Chai received two starred reviews from Booklist and Library Journal, and was named an Amazon Best Book of September 2021, Apple Books' Writer to Watch, and Library Journal Best Book of 2021.
 Order below.

 The blognd news

-Recognizing the void of South Asian voices in the podcasting world, Annika put out a call for co-hosts and within weeks, The Woke Desi podcast was born.
+Recognizing the void of South Asian voices in the podcasting world, Annika put out a call for co-hosts and within weeks, That Desi Spark podcast (formerly known as The Woke Desi) was born.
 Together, the two women -- Annika, and marketing strategist and blogger Nehal Tenany -- alongside producer, Sri, have constructed episodes surrounding issues that remain woefully unspoken about within South Asian communities.
-Unafraid to broach subjects like trauma, abuse, infertility, mental health, and LGBTQ rights, TWD releases a new episode every Tuesday at midnight on all major podcasting platforms, including Apple Podcasts and Spotify.
+Unafraid to broach subjects like trauma, abuse, infertility, mental health, and LGBTQ rights, TDS releases a new episode every Tuesday at midnight on all major podcasting platforms, including Apple Podcasts and Spotify.
 They have been featured in The Times of India and on the BBC, partnered with Vice on an episode surrounding human sex trafficking, signed a radio syndication deal with Rukus Avenue Radio (Dash Radio's South Asian subsidiary), and JioSaavn.
 They have also been invited to conduct workshops at Viacom CBS, Product of Culture Festival, and PodThon, and have served as keynote speakers at Heartfulness You.th 2.0.